 Editor's Note: We're very excited to welcome writer, photographer, and cook Michael Harlan Turkell to the virtual pages of Serious Eats.
 In this series, Michael will share some of his favorite takes on grilling recipes from around the world, all focused on the interplay of vinegar and the grill—something he knows quite a bit about, as he traveled far and wide while writing his awesome vinegar-focused cookbook, Acid Trip.
-You can order the book here.

 During high school, Labor Day weekend always felt like the last hurrah of summer.
 I remember sitting at my classroom desk days later, longing for the warmer months.
 The funny thing is, it was still hot as hell outside.
 Don't make the same mistake as my teenage self, thinking summer has ended just because the vacations have.
 We don't have to swap sandals for sweaters yet.